zuhengxu/Consistent-Stochastic-Variational-Inference/README.md

 # Consistent-Stochastic-Variational-Inference

-This repository provides source code for the experiments in our paper Z.Xu and T.Campbell, "[The computatioal asymptotics of Gaussian variational inference](https://arxiv.org/abs/2104.05886)".
+This repository provides source code for the experiments in

+Z.Xu and T.Campbell, [The computatioal asymptotics of Gaussian variational inference](https://arxiv.org/abs/2104.05886).

 Examples run and generate output using Python3.
 - `VI/` provides functions for inferences (CSVI/SVI and smoothed MAP)
 - `examples/` provides code to replicate examples and figures